Canterbury City F.C.: History

 The original Canterbury City were formed in 1904, joining the East Kent Thursday League for the 1904–05 season.
 The following season saw them join both the East Kent League and the Faversham & District League, but they folded at the end of the 1906–07 season.
 In 1910 the club was reformed by P.C.
 Speed and joined Division Two West of the Kent League.
 However, they withdrew from the league during the season, dropping into the Thanet League before folding after playing their last match on 10 December.
 The name Canterbury City was resurrected in 1920 when Canterbury Alliance changed their name after being promoted to Division One of the Faversham & District League.
 However, they folded during the 1921–22 season after being unable to collect entrance fees from spectators as they played on a recreation ground.

 A new Canterbury City was formed in 1947, and joined Division One of the Kent League.
 They remained in the league until it folded in 1959, at which point they joined the Metropolitan League.
 After one season in the Metropolitan League, Canterbury moved up to Division One of the Southern League.
 In 1964–65 the club reached the first round of the FA Cup for the first time, losing 6–0 at home to Fourth Division Torquay United.
 They reached the first round again in 1968–69, losing 1–0 at Third Division Swindon Town.

 Canterbury remained in Division One until reorganisation saw them placed in Division One South in 1971.
 Further reorganisation saw them moved to the Southern Division in 1979.
 At the end of the 1993–94 season Canterbury dropped into Division One of the Kent League, which was renamed the Premier Division in 1998.
 They finished bottom of the league in 1999–2000 and 2000–01, after which they folded when the council evicted them from their Kingsmead Stadium.

 The club was reformed in 2007 and joined Division Two East of the Kent County League.
 They won the division in their first season and were promoted to Division One East.
 After winning a second successive title the following season, they were promoted to the Premier Division.
 The 2010–11 season saw them finish as runners-up, earning promotion to the Kent League, which became the Southern Counties East League in 2013.
 When the league gained a second division in 2016, Canterbury became members of the Premier Division.
+After finishing second-from-bottom of the Premier Division in 2022–23 they were relegated to Division One.

+On 29 March 2025, the club announced that having been unable to arrange a suitable ground to play at for the upcoming season, they had sought voluntary relegation to the Kent County League Premier Division.